Privacy Notice

 • carrying out data protection impact assessments for uses of personal data that are likely to result in high risk to individual’s interests;

-• ensuring all CSRB Limited associates receive annual UK GDPR and privacy legislation training;
+• ensuring all CSRB Limited’s associates and employees undertake UK GDPR and privacy legislation training;

 • adhering to relevant codes of conduct and signing up to certification schemes (where applicable).